 Document classification: Status of a document regarding its confidentiality

+Proposal: A document that pertain to CMMs that is to be considered by the ordinary meeting accordingly with the recommendations suggested in the cover page to give guidance in the decision process.
+They should be transmitted to the Secretariat by Contracting and Cooperating Party (CP), a Participating Fishing Entity (PFE) no less than 40 days before the ordinary meeting and circulated by the Secretariat no later than 35 days prior to the ordinary meeting.

-Proposal or Working Paper: A document that is to be considered by the ordinary meeting accordingly with the recommendations suggested in the cover page to give guidance in the decision process.
-They should be transmitted to the Secretariat by Contracting and Cooperating Party (CP), a Participating Fishing Entity (PFE), or a Cooperating Non-Contracting Party (CNCP) no less than 40 days before the ordinary meeting and circulated by the Secretariat no later than 35 days prior to the ordinary meeting.
+Working paper: A document that is to be considered by the ordinary meeting according to the recommendations suggested in the cover page to give guidance in the decision process.
+They should be transmitted to the Secretariat by Contracting and Cooperating Party (CP), a Participating Fishing Entity (PFE), or a Cooperating Non-Contracting Party (CNCP), or the Secretariat no less than 40 days before the ordinary meeting and circulated by the Secretariat no later than 35 days prior to the ordinary meeting.

 Information Paper: A document that provides background or additional information as well as technical information that do not require any action from the ordinary meeting.
 They can be transmitted to the Secretariat until 14 days prior to the ordinary meeting and submitted by the Secretariat no later than 10 days prior to the ordinary meeting.
+Any parties can submit information papers.

 General document or Administrative Paper: A document that provides general information relevant to the meeting (logistics, arrangements, agenda, list of meeting papers etc.)